cognitedata/cognite-sdk-js/CONTRIBUTING.md

    - `ci: ` changes to ci scripts and pipeline
    - `refactor: ` code moving and renaming
    - `style: ` fixes to code style
+   - `test: ` changes to tests
    - `perf: ` changes to improve performance
    - `revert: ` changing things back
    - `chore: ` miscelanious changes

 #### Example
 ```
-docs(changelog): add example of commit with subject line
+docs(readme): add example of commit with subject line
 ```

 A commit hook makes sure the syntax is followed.
 Automated commit messages such as `Merge pull request` are handled.